The Joy That Kills

 The Joy that Kills is a 1985 American made-for-television film adaptation of Kate Chopin's 1894 short story "The Story of an Hour."
 It was directed by Tina Rathborne and co-written by Rathborne and Nancy Dyer.
 It was broadcast on the PBS television program American Playhouse on January 28, 1985.
+The production was filmed at the Gallier House Museum in New Orleans.